 You want the subject to present a problem and then state that your product can solve it.
 But don’t give away too much.
 Keep details about the solution for the content of your email.
 Include just enough information in your subject line to grab the reader’s interest – but not so much info they feel they know the whole story.

 Engage the Reader Quickly with the Content of the Email

 Start your marketing emails with what’s called a Second Lead.
-As the name implies, this is a declarative statement right up top which tells the reader what the email is about.
+As the name implies, this a declarative statement right up top which tells the reader what the email is about.